swimos/swimos-docs/src/_rust_backend/links.md

 yourName.close();
 ```

 Links are point-to-point, and unbuffered, making them real-time within the latency of the network and CPU.

-Jump ahead to [Recon]({% link _rust_backend/recon.md %}) to find out how lanes and links represent data internally.
 Dive into the [tutorials]({% link _rust_tutorials/index.md %}) to see how links get used in a real application.
 Or read on to learn more about the different kinds of links, their properties, and their guarantees.